 Make the Most of High-Altitude Adventures

-Learn about the place you’re visiting, check in with your doctor, give your body time to adjust, eat and drink wisely, and watch for any warning signs.
+Learn about the place you’re visiting, check in with your doctor, give your body time to adjust, eat and drink wisely, and watch for any warning signs to support staying healthy at high altitudes.
 Following these steps reduces the risk of altitude sickness and helps you stay active and alert so you can enjoy your trip fully.
 Being prepared lets you focus on exploring and soaking in everything high-altitude destinations have to offer without worrying about your health.